Senior Automation Tester - Gauteng Johannesburg - IT-Online

 - Experience creating frameworks from scratch / updating scripts on existing Automation frameworks.

-- Experience with Technologies as required: Java (others are a bonus: JavaScript/ C#/ Python, etc.)
+- Experience with Technologies: Java (exposure to others will be beneficial: JavaScript/ C#/ Python, etc.).

 - API Testing (Postman / SOAP UI/ Rest Assured).